mathcbc/advGAN_pytorch/README.md

 # advGAN_pytorch
-an Pytorch implementation of the paper "Generating Adversarial Examples with Adversarial Networks" (advGAN).
+a Pytorch implementation of the paper "Generating Adversarial Examples with Adversarial Networks" (advGAN).

 ## training the target model